HjInYoMaMa/AC-External-Trainer/README.md

 All repository's what are for game called AssaultCube, using AssaultCube v1.2.0.2 Version of the game
 Link: https://github.com/assaultcube/AC/releases/tag/v1.2.0.2

-If u use this somewhere give me credit.
+If u use my source please give credits :)

 - Made by hj.#0010